About this course

 • About use of AI

-In the group assignment, AI can be used for brainstorming and proofreading.
+In the group work, AI can be used for brainstorming and proofreading.
 The use of AI should be described with a brief explanation of which programs you have used and how the program has been used in the text.
 The group is responsible for the final content of the text after proofreading.

 The use of AI must comply with the guidelines for the use of artificial intelligence (AI) at NMBU.